Strength training

 Many people today have poor posture.
 This can also be improved by training and building muscle mass.

-One of the most important points, however, is your psyche.
+One of the most important points in favor of strength training, however, is your psyche.
 Physically demanding training relieves stress.
 The release of so-called happiness hormones (dopamine, serotonin and endorphins) makes you feel better after the workout.
 In addition, your self-esteem and self-image can see improvement in the long run.

-Thus, strength training can often be one effective way to combat anxiety disorders and depression.
+Thus, strength training can often be one effective tool for combatting anxiety disorders and depression.

-With the Alpha Progression App, you can create an ideal training plan and plan your strength training for the long term.
+With the Alpha Progression App, you can create an ideal training plan and plot out your strength training for the long term.